We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS. We’ll do this after:

 Revoking - when you’ve had an opportunity to respond

-If we check your eligibility, and evidence suggests that you may no longer meet the eligibility requirements, we will start an eligibility reassessment.
+If we check your eligibility, and evidence suggests you may no longer meet the eligibility requirements, we’ll start an eligibility reassessment.
 We’ll let you know and give you the opportunity to provide us with more evidence about your NDIS eligibility.
-You’ll have an opportunity to respond in 28 days with the necessary information or request an extension of time to obtain the evidence.
-We will look at the evidence you provide us.
-If, based on the evidence we believe you’re not eligible, we will revoke your status as a participant.
+You’ll have an opportunity to respond within 90 days with the necessary information or request an extension of time to obtain the evidence.
+We’ll look at the evidence you provide us.
+If, based on the evidence we believe you’re not eligible, we’ll revoke your status as a participant.

 Example

-Marita self-manages Johan’s plan and can see the NDIS funding in Johan’s plan is being utilised.
+Marita self-manages Johan’s plan and we can see the NDIS funding in Johan’s plan is being used.
 Because Johan is now older than 6 his eligibility needs to be reassessed.
-To remain a NDIS participant after he turns 6, we need to have evidence that Johan has an impairment that’s likely to be permanent, and he meets the requirements for disability, early intervention, or both.
+To remain an NDIS participant after he turns 6, we need to have evidence that Johan has an impairment that’s likely to be permanent, and he meets the requirements for disability, early intervention, or both.

-Revoking - when we’ve asked for specific information or a report
+Revoking - when we’ve asked for an assessment or examination report

-If you send us the information or report on time and in the correct format, we will use it to decide:
+If you do send us the information or report on time and in the correct form, we’ll use it to decide if we:

 What if you don’t agree with our decision?